ianthehenry/effing.js/README.md

 Given a list of functions, returns a function that invokes each of them in order with the same arguments and context.

-### `choke :: (Number, Function) -> Function`
+### `choke :: (Number, Functionlike...) -> Function`

-Given a number and a function, returns a function that will call the provided function with, at maximum, the specified number of arguments.
+Given a number and arguments that can be converted into a function, `choke` returns a function that will call the provided function with, at maximum, the specified number of arguments.

 For example: